-Please note that almost every part in "A Little Bit of Kindness" can be portrayed by either a girl or a boy.
+Please note that almost every part in "A Little Bit of Kindness" can be portrayed by any gender.
 Even though most of the characters are referred to as "she", if a boy plays the part, just change the pronouns so that it makes sense.
 At Opening Act we strongly believe in casting according to ability, and not letting other external factors (race, gender, appearance, etc) have undue influence.